 4 Entering the Initial Configuration

 A series of initial configuration screens appear the first time you log on to a new Cisco PAM appliance.
 Enter the configuration settings when prompted.
-For complete instructions, see "Entering the Initial Server Configuration" in the Cisco Physical Access Manager User Guide.
+For complete instructions, see also Chapter 3 "Configuring and Monitoring the Cisco PAM Server" in the Cisco Physical Access Manager User Guide.

 Step 1 Enter the server configuration, as shown in Figure 1.